 To ensure a contract is legally binding, there are four major elements that must exist:

-- Intention to Create Legal Relations – Intention for contract to be legally binding;
+Intention to Create Legal Relations

 The fundamental backbone of a contract is an agreement, consisting of an offer by one party and acceptance by the other.
-What makes unilateral contracts unique is in the way in which agreement is formed.
+What makes unilateral contracts unique is in the way in which an agreement is formed.

 When most people think about a contract, they are most likely thinking of a bilateral contract where the two or more parties enter into an agreement of promises.
 Learn more about Bilateral Contracts to further understand the difference.
 As the name suggests, a unilateral contract is more one-sided.